 - A cumulative undergraduate grade point average of 3.0 or higher (on a 4.0 scale)

-- Submission of scores from the Graduate Record Examination (GRE) verbal and analytical sections or the Miller Analogies Test (MAT) for those whose undergraduate GPA falls below a 3.0 GPA.
-Test scores must be less than five years old.
+- For those whose undergraduate GPA falls below a 3.0 GPA, submission of scores from the Graduate Record Examination (GRE) verbal and analytical sections or the Miller Analogies Test (MAT) Test scores must be less than five years old.

 - Proof of English competency for students for whom English is not the first language